theseus-os/theseus-os.github.io/posts/2022-04-12-wasmtime-progress-update-2.md

 #### The Last <s>Jedi</s> Dependency: Signal Handling

 The last remaining feature needed to finish porting `wasmtime-runtime` is signal handling.
-This is needed for `wasmtime` to be able to catch traps that occur when executing WASM code that was JIT-compiled into native code, among other purposes.
+This is needed for Wasmtime to be able to catch traps that occur when executing WASM code that was JIT-compiled into native code, among other purposes.

 Theseus doesn't offer POSIX-like signals because they're unsafe and unnecessary in a safe-language OS, but it does implement handlers for [CPU exceptions](https://wiki.osdev.org/Exceptions), e.g., page faults, general protection faults, etc.
 However, we previously did not allow third-party crates to register handlers (callbacks)